-AI, Ethics, &
+AI, Ethics, & Creative Labor

 Creative work is everywhere.
 The object in your hand, the interface you swipe through, the chair you're sitting in.
 None of that is accidental.
 Someone made decisions.
 Someone asked what matters, for whom, and with what consequences.
 That kind of thinking doesn't disappear because automated tools get faster.
 Creative individuals should keep making, because making is thinking, and it's what we love to do.

 But something is shifting.
 As AI makes generating output easier, the real leverage shifts to discernment.
 To the person who can frame a problem, read a room, and take responsibility for what happens after something goes out into the world.
-When anyone can produce ten polished variations in minutes, depth and care become scarce.
+When anyone can produce ten polished variations in minutes, depth and care become more scarce.
 And scarcity creates value.

 Team